lsst-sqre/nublado1/README.md

   with the kubernetes deployment files inside it, so it will probably be convenient to `cd` inside it.

+* You will need `kubectl` installed in order to run the Kubernetes commands throughout these instructions.

 * You need to start with a cluster to which you have administrative access.
 This is created out-of-band at this point, using whatever tools your Kubernetes administrative interface gives you.
 Use